The Fifth Element: Plot

 In 1914, aliens known as Mondoshawans meet their contact on Earth, a priest of a secret order, at an ancient Egyptian temple.
-They take the only weapon capable of defeating a great evil that appears every 5000 years, promising to protect it and return it before the great evil's re-emergence.
+They take the only weapon capable of defeating a great evil that appears every 5,000 years, promising to protect it and return it before the great evil's re-emergence.
 The weapon consists of the four classical elements, as four engraved stones, plus a sarcophagus containing a "fifth element".

-In the 23rd century, (Note: The film's opening scene states the year is 1914 and the following scene in space states it is "300 years later".
-However, Korben's alarm clock shows the year as 2263.
-The year is given as 2257 on the DVD sleeve notes published by Pathé in 1997, and as 2259 by Besson in The Story of The Fifth Element.) the great evil appears in deep space as a giant living fireball.
+In the 23rd century, the great evil appears in deep space as a giant living fireball.
+(Note: The film's opening scene states that the year is 1914 and the following scene in space states that it is "300 years later".
+Korben's alarm clock shows the year as 2263.
+The year is given as 2257 on the DVD sleeve notes published by Pathé in 1997, and as 2259 by Besson in The Story of The Fifth Element.)
 It destroys an armed Earth spaceship as it heads to Earth.
-The Mondoshawans' current human contact on Earth, priest Vito Cornelius, informs the president of the Federated Territories of the great evil's history and the weapon that can stop it.
+The Mondoshawans' human contact on Earth, priest Vito Cornelius, informs the president of the Federated Territories of the great evil's history and the weapon that can stop it.

 On their way to Earth, a Mondoshawan spacecraft carrying the weapon is ambushed and destroyed by a crew of Mangalores, alien mercenaries hired by Earth industrialist Jean-Baptiste Emanuel Zorg, who is working for the great evil.
-A severed hand in metal armor from the wreckage of the spacecraft is brought to New York City.
+A severed hand in metal armour from the wreckage of the spacecraft is brought to New York City.
 From this, the government uses biotechnology to recreate the original occupant of the sarcophagus, a humanoid woman named Leeloo, who remembers her previous life.
 Alarmed by the unfamiliar surroundings and high security, she escapes and jumps off a ledge, crashing into the flying taxicab of Korben Dallas, a former major in Earth's special forces.